Too many World of Warcraft players rely on this:

 Now, just to set things straight: having the best gear doesn’t make someone the best player, no… but it’s still important.
 Having good gear sets a limit on a player’s potential.
 The better one’s gear, the higher one’s potential abilities.
 A skillfully-played tank will still get crushed if he only has 15k health and gets hit for 17k damage.
 The only way to get around such limitations is to get better gear.
 But if you’ve ever tried playing with someone who bought their toon fully leveled and tricked out in epics but doesn’t have a clue what all his abilities are, you know that gear isn’t everything.

 Likewise, I’m not going to get too much into talent specs.
 I believe you should choose the spec that you most enjoy and/or which best suits your playing style.
 Within that spec, however, you should know which talents are useful and which are not.
 Sometimes it’s as clear as a summer’s day — a talent may be a valuable addition to your repertoire regardless of what you plan to do with the character.
 Other talents you will never use.
 Most of the time, however, the talents available to you will have varying degrees of use depending on your play style and the situation.
-There are certain “standard” specs commonly used by most people, but they are not necessarily the only valid specs to use.
+The “standard” specs commonly used by most people are not the only valid specs to use.

 Which brings me to my first tip for players: know your class’s abilities.
 You have a plethora of talents/abilities/spells.
 Each of these has advantages, disadvantages, and limits.
 Read the descriptions.
 Make sure you understand them.
 Know when it’s good to use an ability and when it isn’t.
 Here are a few examples of abilities and talents from the mages’ arsenal and their uses: